veragluscevic/pmfs/README.md

 Data and code accompanying `Gluscevic et al. (2016a) <>_`.
 This code can be used to:

 *  Calculate the effect of cosmological magnetic fields on 21-cm brightness-temperature fluctuations
-*  Forecast sensitivities of 21-cm tomographic surveys to detecting cosmological magnetic fields using the method of Venumadhav et al. (2014)
+*  Forecast sensitivities of 21-cm tomographic surveys to detecting cosmological magnetic fields, using the new method of this paper series
-*

 Data
 ----